 Doctor: Then stop doing that.

 And sometimes we are blessed, in a bittersweet way, with an event that shakes the foundation of our lives and makes us realize “I have to stop doing that.”
-As I mentioned in the intro, Angel and I have been there.
+As I mentioned in the intro, Marc and I have been there.
 One of the key things we learned from personal experience, and also from coaching hundreds of students and live event attendees over the years, is that the vast majority of pain and sadness in our daily lives comes from our propensity to hold on… to just about everything.

 When you develop the skill of letting go, and practice it daily, you automatically prepare yourself for any challenge that could possibly come your way.
-For example, if a major, unexpected change arises in your life, it’s only a “bad” thing if you’re holding on tightly to the way you wish life could be—all the expectations and ideals you have.
+For example, if a small unexpected change arises in your life, it’s only a “bad” thing if you’re holding on tightly to the way you wish life could be — all the expectations and ideals you have.
 But if you let go of that wish (and those expectations and ideals), the change isn’t bad.
 It just makes life different than you expected, and it could be a good thing in the long run if you embrace it and see the opportunities it provides.

 It’s stepping forward, untethered, with a present mind and a lesson learned.

-I challenge you to leverage the reminders—the signs—above to do just that.
+I challenge you to leverage the reminders — the signs — above to do just that.

 (Note: We take a deeper dive into the process of letting go in our New York Times bestselling book, Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs.)